cakephp/docs/en/tutorials-and-examples/cms/authentication.rst

 Now that our CMS has users, we can enable them to login using the `cakephp/authentication <https://book.cakephp.org/authentication/2>`__ plugin.
-We are going to ensure passwords are stored securely in our database, we are going to provide a working login page, and apply some basic access control to the article creation & editing experiences.
+We'll start off by ensurin passwords are stored securely in our database.
+Then we are going to provide a working login and logout, and enable new users to register.

 Installing Authentication Plugin
 ================================